pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/struct_enum.md

 ~~~

 The above annotation means an instance of `ImportantExcerpt` can’t outlive the reference it holds in its `part` field.

+Note that structs with different lifetime annotations are different types.

 ### Lifetime in `impl` Blocks